awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

                 </intent-filter>
             </activity>

       #.
-Update your :code:`AuthenticatorActivity` to call :code:`AWSMobileClient`. :code:`AWSMobileClient` provides the functionality to resume a signed-in authentication session and register the callback for a sign-in operation.
+Update the :code:`onCreate` function of your :code:`AuthenticatorActivity` to call :code:`AWSMobileClient`.
+This component provides the functionality to resume a signed-in authentication session and to register a callback for credentials that allow users to access your AWS resources.
 If the user is signed in, the app goes to the :code:`NextActivity`, otherwise it presents the user with the AWS Mobile ready made, configurable sign-in UI.

          .. code-block:: java